astravant/digital-garden-jekyll/_notes/daily-notes.md

 	- Rising inflation concerns due to gov't stimulus
 	- Growing mistrust of authority
 	- PayPal, on October 21st, began facilitating the buying and selling of crypto
+	- We will likely see a continuation of this trend as more institutional investors enter the space.
 ## Lessons

 - Surround yourself with smarter, more mature minds.
 The smartest people you can find.